rekola/nanoclj/README.md

 - REPL output is colored by type
 - Callback Writer for printing into a GUI instead of stdout
 - Class and namespace names try to imitate Java and Clojure names when possible (e.g. `(type 1) ;=> java.lang.Long`)
+- Tensors are used for representing most data structures.
+For example, a vector is a 1D tensor of doubles (with NaN-packing for other data types).

 ### 2D Graphics